This article originally appeared on VICE UK.

 In a world where drugs were completely legal, Liam Reynolds and his undergraduate mates would be hailed as over-achievers.

 Unfortunately for Reynolds and his team of entrepreneurs, the police soon caught wind of their mini-Medellin operation.
-An investigation found "a very sophisticated and highly organised criminal enterprise that for a sustained period of time imported substantial quantities of controlled drugs into the UK and supplied them in the city's student community".
+An investigation found "a very sophisticated and highly organized criminal enterprise that for a sustained period of time imported substantial quantities of controlled drugs into the UK and supplied them in the city's student community."

 Last week, 21-year-old Reynolds, the ringleader, started a four-year prison sentence after being found guilty of conspiracy to import and supply controlled drugs.
-His nine co-defendants, aged between 20 and 22, were convicted of a mixture of importation, supply and money laundering offences, but were all given suspended sentences and avoided jail.
+His nine co-defendants, aged between 20 and 22, were convicted of a mixture of importation, supply, and money laundering offenses, but were all given suspended sentences and avoided jail.

-What this case illustrates neatly is that anyone – even a fuzzy-faced student from Leeds – can now set up their own drug importation and sales business.
+What this case illustrates neatly is that anyone—even a fuzzy-faced student from —can now set up their own drug importation and sales business.
 All you need is a laptop, a student loan, a bit of dark web know-how and you've become the Pablo Escobar of your local student party scene.
-Of course, you could lose all your money, sell someone some deadly pills or end up spending quite a long time in prison, but I guess those are the risks you take.
+Of course, you could lose all your money, sell someone some deadly pills, or end up spending quite a long time in prison, but I guess those are the risks you take.

 The online drug market, unsurprisingly, is widely known as a place where drug users go to buy drugs.
-But a report published last year called "Not an 'Ebay for Drugs': The Cryptomarket 'Silk Road' as a Paradigm Shifting Criminal Innovation" found that between a third and half of all sales on the Silk Road were bulk purchases worth £1,000 to £2,000, rather than the odd gram or two of mephedrone.
+But a report published last year called "Not an 'Ebay for Drugs': The Cryptomarket 'Silk Road' as a Paradigm Shifting Criminal Innovation" found that between a third and half of all sales on the Silk Road were bulk purchases worth £1,000 to £2,000 ($1,600 to $3,150), rather than the odd gram or two of mephedrone.

 "These findings provide clear evidence," the report concluded, "that many customers on Silk Road will have been drug dealers sourcing stock, and that in revenue terms, these kinds of 'business-to-business' sales were key [to the entire] Silk Road business."